Vision Christian Radio: Controversy

 In 2016, following an on-air segment with American Bible teacher Chuck Missler in which he criticised the Roman Catholic Church, Vision Christian Radio was found to have breached ACMA's Code of Conduct about acknowledging and responding to written complaints.
 ACMA dismissed related complaints that the network had perpetuated hatred or vilification during the interview.

-Vision180
+V180

-Vision180 is a youth-focussed Christian radio station streaming online, as well as being broadcast on 87.6FM in St George, Queensland.
+V180 is a youth-focussed Christian radio station streaming online, as well as being broadcast on 87.6FM in St George, Queensland.

+Vision180 started airing on 19 October 2015, with a brand refresh to V180 in August 2022.